vdigregorio/fewd90week2/README.md

 ### Step 3 - Build!

-Following the text in `copy.txt` and the styles defined in `design.txt`, add HTML and CSS to make
+Following the text in `copy.txt` and the styles defined in `design.txt`, add HTML and CSS to make the site resemble `screenshot.png` as much as possible.

 ### Step 4 - Commit and Sync